 Harris Elementary School

-Harris Elementary School's student population of 824 students has declined by 9% over five school years.
+Harris Elementary School's student population of 824 students has stayed relatively flat over five school years.

 The teacher population of 60 teachers has stayed relatively flat over five school years.